lurkingdennis/odin-recipes/README.md

 # odin-recipes

 ## a simple recipe website project from TheOdinProject
-apply everything ive learned in html segment in foundations
+Applied everything I've learned in html segment in foundations of The Odin Project.